amandoabreu/amandoabreu.github.io/_read/2021-15-01-the-gervais-principle.md

 #### Expectations when reading The Gervais Principle

-A sneak peak into how offices are the way they are.
+A sneak peak into why offices are the way they are.

 #### Mega TL;DR;